Sale!

 Bison Nickels

 The Bison nickel is a popular commemorative coin.
-This five-cent piece was part of the Louis and Clark Westwood Journey series issued in 2004-2005.
+This five-cent piece was part of the Louis and Clark Westward Journey series issued in 2004-2005.
 The coin’s reverse features an American bison in profile.
 These nickels are seldom seen these days.

 Silver Roosevelt Dimes